davidgendel/aws-examples-demonstrations/chatbot-rag/README.md

-# Low-Cost RAG Chatbot Solution
+# Small Scale RAG Chatbot Solution

-A serverless, cost-effective generative AI chatbot solution with Retrieval-Augmented Generation (RAG) capabilities for small to medium businesses. **Starting at just $29.76/month** with Graviton3 ARM64 architecture.
+A serverless, cost-effective generative AI chatbot solution with Retrieval-Augmented Generation (RAG) capabilities for small to medium organizations. **Starting at just $30/month** with Graviton3 ARM64 architecture.

 ## Solution Overview

-This solution provides a customizable chatbot that can be embedded into existing websites.
+This solution provides a customizable chatbot that can be embedded into existing websites via Javascript.
 It leverages AWS serverless and managed services with **Graviton3 processors** to minimize costs while delivering superior performance and high availability.

 ### Key Features